-The Company's investment portfolio is managed by AIA's investment team in accordance with the Group's investment policy guidelines.
-The guidelines require that highly liquid and low volatility fixed income securities support technical provisions designed to ensure that claims can be paid on a timely basis.
-The size of the high-quality investment portfolio is determined by the amount of technical provisions recorded for the quarter plus a large safety buffer.
+The Company's investment portfolio is managed by the Group's investment team in accordance with the Group's investment policy guidelines.
+The guidelines require that appropriate assets are allocated to support technical provisions designed to ensure that claims can be paid on a timely basis.
+The size of the high-quality and liquid investment portfolio is corresponding to the liquidity requirements plus a safety buffer.